yarml/HeliumOS/writeups/apic.md

 processes communicate with the kernel, but right now they are only used to communicate between the kernel modules and the kernel core, which is a lot of overhead for what otherwise would have been a function call.

+Now this is done, I am wondering what I want my PS/2 keyboard driver to be able to do before marking this step as done for good.
+Maybe I want to have `fgets` and `ps2_ispressed`.

+I made an `fgets` and a wannabe minimal shell, I think this is good to be marked done.
+Goodnight.